QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/index.md

 Read your Git Server documentation to find where you can add an SSH key.
 It's commonly in <kbd>Settings > SSH Keys</kbd>.

+Once added, you'll have to use a new URL to clone repositories.
+You may edit an existing repository [remote URL](#git-remotes) to use the SSH URL.

 👉 It's the most common password-less method.
 </div><div>

 #### GPG commit signature

 You can set up GPG keys to sign your commits.
-Anyone knowing your email can usurp your identity; however, by signing commits, if increase the likeliness that you were the one that created the commit.
+Anyone knowing your email can usurp your identity; however, by signing commits, it increases the likeliness that you were the one that created the commit.

 * [GitHub tutorial](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification/generating-a-new-gpg-key)